 6.1.1 Water source is one crucial issue for inland artificial wetland like the proposed wetland system.
 Based on the information from the website of the Hong Kong Observatory, the annual rainfall of Hong Kong is 2,398.5mm while the annual evaporation is 1,227.3mm, thus resulting in a net gain of about 1,150mm rainwater annually.
 Besides the WRA itself would receive rainwater which forms part of the water source, the rainfall in the residential areas of the Application Site will also contribute to the water sources of the WRA.
 Currently the WRA occupies about 40% of the Application Site, but it will receive rainfall of about two times of its own area size (to take a conservative estimation, assuming not all rainfall at the residential area of the Application Site could be collected).
 The annual net gain of rainwater will be at least 2,300mm.
-This will be more than enough to achieve the desirable water supplies will be used for the wetland operations.
+This will be more than enough to achieve the desirable water depth in different parts of the WRA.
+No other surface or groundwater water supplies will be used for the wetland operations.